lsst-sqre/sqr-039/index.rst

    Suppose, for instance, a user has access via the University of Washington, and has also configured GitHub as an authentication provider because that's more convenient for them.
    Now suppose the user's affiliation with the University of Washington ends.
    If the user continues to authenticate via GitHub, how do we know to update their access control information based on that change of affiliation?
+#.
+Will there be a need for cross-cluster API authentication?
+   In other words, is there a need for API credentials issued from an authentication system living in one Kubernetes cluster to be used to access services in a different Kubernetes cluster?
+#.
+Can all of the web-accessible components of the Rubin Science Platform be deployed under a single domain, or will there be a need for cross-domain web authentication?

 .. _references: